connervieira/Assassin/CONFIGURATION.md

 - `adsb_alerts`
     - ADS-B alerts allow Assassin to monitor and analyze aircraft in surrounding areas as a way to detect potential threats.
     - The `enabled` value enables and disables the entire ADS-B system.
+    - The `adsb_message_file` is the filepath to the CSV ADS-B data that Assassin will use.
+This file can be data streamed live from Drump1090 on port 30003.
-    - The `minimum_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at.
+    - The `minimum_vehicle_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at.
 This is useful to prevent alerts from sounding while the car is on residential roads.
+    - The `minimum_aircraft_speed` setting defines the minimum aircraft speed that ADS-B alerts will be triggered at.
+This is useful to prevent alerts from sounding while an aircraft isn't at cruising speed.
+    - The `maximum_aircraft_speed` setting defines the maximum aircraft speed that ADS-B alerts will be triggered at.
+This is useful to prevent alerts from sounding for aircraft that move faster than a certain model of aircraft.
+    - The `maximum_aircraft_altitude` setting defines the maximum aircraft altitude that ADS-B alerts will be triggered at.
     - The `distance_threshold` setting defines the base distance (in miles) that ADS-B aircraft alerts will be played at.
 This distance will be adjusted based on the altitude of the plane in question.
     - The `base_altitude_threshold` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
         - Below the base altitude threshold, the distance threshold will be proportionally decreased, and above the base altitude threshold, the distance threshold will be proportionally increased.
         - The `base_altitude_threshold` should roughly be the altitude that you expect hazardous planes to be at.
 Any planes above that altitude will be able to see farther, so the alert distance will increase.
 By the same logic, lower planes pose less of a threat, so the alert distance decreases.
     - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
 This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.
+    - The `threat_threshold` determines how likely a plane is to be a threat before Assassin displays it as an alert.
+A plane has to match all of the criteria in its threshold level, and all levels below it.
+        - A threat threshold of `0` includes all aircraft detected.
+        - A threat threshold of `1` includes all aircraft within the alert radius.
+        - A threshold of `2` includes aircraft within the alert altitude range.
+        - A threshold of `3` includes aircraft within the alert speed range.

 ## Display Configuration